 Ethel died peacefully the next day.

-[Feature Image: A photo of a person with their head down and their hands in their hair.
-The face is not visible.
-They are wearing a black shirt and there is a yellow lamp in the background.
-Source: eflon ]
+[Feature Image: A photo of a person with light skin and short brown hair whose head is down in anguish.
+The person holds their head in their hands.
+They are wearing a black shirt.
+A yellow lamp casts a soft glow in the background.
+Source: eflon]